Skip navigation

 Duo integrates with your on-premises NetScaler (formerly Citrix Gateway) to add two-factor authentication to remote access logins.
 Duo Security supports inline self-service enrollment and Duo Prompt when logging on to the Citrix Gateway using a web browser.
 For Citrix Receiver or Workspace connections, Duo Security supports passcodes, phone, and push authentication.

 The iframe-based traditional Duo Prompt in NetScaler RADIUS configurations will reach end of support on September 30, 2024.
-Customers must migrate to a supported Duo Single Sign-On application with Universal Prompt or a RADIUS configuration without the iframe before that date for continued support.
+Customers must migrate to a supported Duo Single Sign-On application with Universal Prompt or a RADIUS configuration without the iframe for continued support.

 We recommend you deploy Duo Single Sign-On for NetScaler to protect NetScaler or Citrix Gateway with Duo Single Sign-On, our cloud-hosted identity provider featuring Duo Central and the Duo Universal Prompt.